 Langley Vale Visitor Hub

-The proposal is derived directly from the physical nature of the existing and future woodlands as well as the historical context of the site which was used during World War One.
-Through the striking profile of the building, which is inspired by the tent structures typically used at World War One training camps, the intention is to enhance the unique woodland setting and provide a visual reference point in the landscape.
+The design is derived from the physical nature of the surrounding woodlands as well as the historical context of the site which was signifciantly used during World War One.
+The striking profile of the building is inspired by the tent structures typically used at World War One training camps.
+The building is designed to enhance the unique woodland setting and provide a visual reference point in the landscape.

 A generous canopy to the building signals the entrance space which links diagonally across to the main space.
 Both these areas are contained between the two blocks of ancillary accommodation and derive their dramatic spatial quality from the rooflight structures above.
-The vertically of the main space, contrasts elegantly with the horizontality of the expansive view.
+The vertically of the main space, contrasts elegantly with the horizontality of the expansive view of the surrounding landscape.
 To maximize efficiency, the plan of the building is compact and rigorously organised on a 6m x 6m grid.